KxSystems/docs/docs/license/gcp-insights.md

     and liable for all actions and failures to take required actions with respect to KX Insights™ and documentation provided to you.

-3.  **Transfer of Kx Insights™.**
-    KX Insights™ is only permitted to be accessed by you via Microsoft Azure.
+3.  **Transfer of Kx Insights™** KX Insights™ is only permitted to be accessed by you via GCP.
 You will not attempt to transfer, sell, copy, duplicate, frame, mirror, translate, republish, download, display, transmit, or distribute all or any portion of KX Insights™ (in whole or in part) and/or any Kx documentation (as applicable) in any form or media or by any means.

 ## 4. Key files and updates

-1.  **Key files.**
-    Kx shall deliver a
-    key file that permits the User to access KX Insights™ in Microsoft Azure only.
-The key file will stop functioning upon the earlier of the following: (i) in the event you delay or are delinquent in the payment of the fees to Microsoft Azure; or (ii) upon termination of the Agreement; or (iii) in the event you are no longer an authorized user of KX Insights™.
-The key file for KX Insights™ permits you to access KX Insights™ solely via Microsoft Azure only.
+1.  **Key Files.** Kx shall deliver a key file that permits the User to access KX Insights™ in GCP only.
+The key file will stop functioning upon the earlier of the
+    following: (i) in the event you delay or are delinquent in the payment of the fees to Google; or (ii) upon termination of the Agreement; or (iii) in the event you are no longer an authorized user of KX Insights™.
+The key file for KX Insights™ permits you to access KX Insights™ solely via GCP only.

-2.  **Access to KX Insights™.**
+2.  **Access to KX Insights.**™.
 Prior to access being provided to KX Insights™, certain information will be reported to Kx as detailed in the Schedule to this Agreement, which confirms that you are licensed to use KX Insights™.
 You will not attempt to interfere, delay or in any